 select source from dba_source where name='&Name'; Set long 20000; SELECT table_name, trigger_name, trigger_body FROM dba_triggers WHERE table_name = upper ('table name'); or WHERE trigger_name = upper ('trigger name');

-I hope you like this Article.Please do comment and Provide the feedback
+I hope you like this Article on how to compile invalid objects in oracle.Please do comment and Provide the feedback